 VVE (pre-school and early-school education) is the nationally established method to stimulate small children in their development with the goal of combating language deficits.

-Did you know that all toddlers (27 months to 4 years old) have the right to 5.5 hours of subsidised toddler care per week?
+Did you know that all toddlers (27 months to 4 years old) have the right to visit the subsidised toddler care for 8 hours per week?
 The municipality of Eindhoven finds it important that all toddlers are given an equal start when they begin attending primary school.
 That is why all toddlers should have the chance to visit the toddler care.

 Subsidised VVE at Little Jungle

 Children with an indication get another free 8 hours per week on top of that.
 The consultation office, where the health and development of all children between 0 and 4 years old is monitored, can issue this indication.

 Visiting toddler care is important for all toddlers.
 Your child learns all sorts of basic skills here.
 Through a pre-school and early-school education programme (VVE), children are prepared for the transition to primary school.
 At Little Jungle, we work with the Uk & Puk VVE programme.
 All areas of development of the children are stimulated through different themes.
 The doll ‘Puk’ plays a major role in this.

 Every 4 to 6 weeks, we focus on a different theme and organise all sorts of fun and educational activities.

 Read more about the different VVE theme newsletters below.